 Hydraulic hose fittings are used to connect hydraulic hoses, tubes, and pipes to pumps, valves, cylinders and other parts of the hydraulic system.
 So what happens if you pick a wrong fitting?
-Pressure drops and leaks will become your best friends.
-Unfortunately, something as small as a fitting can quickly decrease the efficiency of the whole hydraulic system.
+Unfortunately, something as small as a fitting can quickly decrease the efficiency of the whole hydraulic system and even pose a major safety issue.
 If you get too overwhelmed with the shapes, materials, threading, and sealing options to choose from, save your time, and check our guide on how to pick the right fitting best for your job.

 Hydraulic Hose Assembly Explained